evertec/athmovil-javascript-api/README.md

 ## Support
-If you need help signing up, adding a card or have any other question please refer to https://athmovilbusiness.com/preguntas or contact our support team at (787) 773-5466.
-For technical support please complete the following form:  https://forms.gle/ZSeL8DtxVNP2K2iDA.
+If you need help signing up, adding a card or have any other question please refer to https://ath.business.com/preguntas.
+For technical support please complete the following form:  https://ath.business/botondepago.

 ## Customer Experience
 The new version of the payment button will introduce more security and synchronization with both the merchant and the customer.
 Here you can see a brief diagram on the high-level flow of the transaction: